shravan-padakanti/scala-1/Objects-Everywhere.md

 ## Functions as Objects

+>A Scala **method** is a part of a class which has a name, a signature, optionally some annotations, where as a **function** in Scala is a complete object which can be assigned to a variable.

 Functions _are_ treated as Objects by Scala.

 `A => B` is basically an abbreviation for `scala.Function1[A,B]` which is roughly defined as: